 [Add label: Structure of Leaf][Write the labels as: Chloroplast, Air space, Stoma, Guard cell]

 Photosynthesis majorly takes place in leaves.
 But it can also take place in green stems and green branches of the plants.
-Plant cells have a special component, chloroplasts, in them which contain structures known as grana.
+Plant cells have a special component, chloroplasts, in them, which contain structures known as grana.
 The grana have chlorophyll pigment in them.
 Chlorophyll is present in the leaves, and roots take up the water and minerals through the roots.
 But what about the gases?
 Leaves have an arrangement for that as well.

 Nose of the Plant: Stomata